luc-ribeiro/nlw-02-proffy-fullstack/README.md

 <br>

 ## 💻 Project
-This project was created during Rocketseat's Next Level Week #02 event.

 Proffy is a Web and Mobile platform that connects students and teachers.
 Teachers can choose the subjects, days, times, and costs for their lessons.
 Students can choose their favorite teachers.